dotnet/designs/accepted/2024/net10.md

 ### Usage

 Below is a comparison how much a given TFM syntax is being used on GitHub.
-As you can see, for modern TFMs syntax wit an explicit period is most widely used.
+As you can see, for modern TFMs, the syntax with an explicit period is most widely used.

 | GitHub Usage of a TFM syntax                          | `netX` | `netXY` | `netX.Y` |
 | ----------------------------------------------------- | -----: | ------- | -------: |